psychopy/psychopy/docs/source/builder/components/polygon.rst

     The number of vertices for your shape (2 gives a line, 3 gives a triangle,... a large number results in a circle/ellipse)

+fill settings:

+    Control the color inside the shape.
+If you set this to `None` then you will have a transparent shape (the line will remain)

+line settings:

+    Control color and width of the line.
+The line width is always specified in pixels - it does not honour the `units` parameter.

 size : [w,h]
     See note above